 On paper, I’d give the nod to the New York club, but only slightly.
 Both Ruth and Gehrig posted monster seasons, outperforming Philadelphia‘s dynamic duo of Foxx and Simmons by a wide margin.

-On the other hand, Philadelphia’s starting rotation appears a tad better and they appear to possess a narrow edge in the bullpen, as well.
+On the other hand, Philadelphia’s starting rotation is a tad better and they possess a narrow edge in the bullpen, as well.

 So, with that, let the games begin!